 - Project Lead: Bryn Sadownik, Program Manager of Evaluation and Community Impact, Vancity Community Foundation (and Chair, Board of Directors, Demonstrating Value Resource Society)

 - Research Support: Donato Pagano, Master of Arts candidate in Sustainability Economics, University of Kassel, Germany

 - Workshop Facilitation: Marina Niks, PhD.
 Evaluation and research consultant.

-If this project is of interest to you, and you interesting in contributing to this work, please contact Bryn Sadownik (via the contact form on this website) for ways that you could become involved.
+If this project is of interest to you, and you interesting in contributing to further advancing this work, please contact Bryn Sadownik (via the contact form on this website) for ways that you could become involved.
 We welcome offers of additional funding support that could increase the scope of the project.